rwheeler-7864/makesite/README.md

     and the initial unit tests.
   - [Keith Gaughan](https://github.com/kgaughan) for an improved
     single-pass rendering of templates.

-  -- [Keith Gaughan](https://github.com/rwheeler-7864) for his great ability to help
-    out and his coding of many of the classes.
+  - [Rob Wheeler](https://github.com/rwheeler-7864) for his great ability to help out and his coding of many of the classes.